A lot of planning goes into running paid advertising — "Where should I run my ads?," "What audience should my business target?," and more.

 But perhaps the biggest question you’ll need to ask yourself is, “What is my

-you’ve formed with your audience plays a huge part in deciding what type of
+Your campaign's objective and the relationship you’ve formed with your audience play a huge part in deciding what type of offer to make.

 Every campaign you run should have a specific objective, whether